SpareCores/sc-www/src/assets/articles/67pct-cost-saving-at-adtech-company.md

 stats every few seconds to identify:

 - If the script can scale to multiple CPU cores (~max CPU percentage).
-- How consistently the script requires high amount of compute power (~average CPU percentage).
+- How consistently the script requires a high amount of compute power (~average CPU percentage).
 - The required memory (~max memory usage).